Is a Balance Transfer the Right Strategy for You?

 Keep in mind, creditors are offering these perks with the thought that many, if not most new card holders won’t be able to pay off their transferred debt before the introductory period runs out.
 Since these cards are geared so heavily towards balance transfers, there often aren’t many perks (like cash back rewards) past the introductory offer and lack of an annual fee.

-Some borrowers find themselves in a cycle of transfers - continually moving balances from one card to another, chasing after low rates and favorable promotions.
+Some borrowers find themselves in a cycle of transfers, continually moving balances from one card to another, chasing after low rates and favorable promotions.
 It's a juggling act and some people are pretty good at it, to be honest.
 The problem is that in all that juggling, they aren't really making any progress.
 They're still in debt.
 If balance transfers make your month-to-month budgeting easier, there's no shame in that, but ultimately wouldn't it be better to just be out of debt altogether?

 If you’re struggling with your credit card debt, review all of your options ahead of time, measuring them against your goals and where you’d like to see yourself in a year or more.
-If you need help reviewing your finances and understanding your options, consider speaking with a certified debt and budget counselor.
+If you need help reviewing your finances and understanding your options, consider working with a certified debt and budget counselor.
 They can provide expert advice and a helpful perspective.
 Plus, budget counseling is free!

 Learn how to use the tools available